vdmitriyev/high-five-personal-finance-manager/README.md

 git clone https://github.com/vdmitriyev/high-five-personal-finance-manager.git cloudhoneymoney
 ```
 * Go back to SAP HANA Studio and refresh it, now you have to see file from project that are extracted from github
-* Deploy files from XS Project(the name of the project should be "honeymoney") to SAP HANA Cloud
+* Deploy files from XS Project(the name of the project should be "honeymoney") to SAP HANA Cloud [deploy files only from "honeymoney" subdirectory !!!]
 * Go to the cockpit of SAP HANA Cloud Platform and open "HANA XS Applications" -> "Applications"  and click on link that will lead you to uploaded files of your application
 * NB: do not forget to load data to instance of SAP HANA that is located in cloud and also change scripts for your SCHEMA, by default "honeymoney" uses schema "DEMOUSER00".